weenhanceit/outages/app/views/documentation/introduction.html.md

 in two ways:

-* E-mails to everyone for every outage, leading to a full inbox, and meesages that are ignored
+* E-mails to everyone for every outage, leading to a full inbox, and messages that are ignored
 * Posting them on a web site that no one remembers to look at

 Outages aims to solve the problem